• Skip to content

 • use fluoride and dental sealants to prevent decay

-• fix teeth damaged by decay or trauma
+• fix teeth damaged by decay, infection, trauma or other causes

 • treat gum conditions